The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 Kathryn Flanigan, MN, BScN, NP-PHC

-• Join 700+ NPs building confidence in lab interpretation.
+Join a community building confidence in lab interpretation.

-✔ Lifetime access with a one-time payment — no subscriptions
+Enjoy lifetime access with a one-time payment — no subscriptions required

 FAQs

-• Yes, absolutely.
-Every participant will receive a certificate of completion once they complete the course.
+• All participants can request a certificate of completion once they finish the course.

-• We are currently considering accreditation.
+• Accreditation is currently under consideration.
 If the course becomes accredited, all participants will be notified.